MicrosoftDocs/customer-voice/fp-docs/developer/forms-pro-reference.md

 [!include[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 Use this reference to understand the available operations that can be performed on specific entities, the default attributes of each entity and the relationship between entities.

+> [!IMPORTANT]
+> You can generate an entity relationship diagram of the entities of your choice using the [Metadata Diagram sample](https://code.msdn.microsoft.com/Sample-of-generating-a0ba0e47).
+To do this, you will just have to mention the entity logical names as parameters while executing the sample.
+More information: [Use metadata to generate entity diagrams](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/use-metadata-generate-entity-diagrams).

 ## Entities